Broncos free agent wish list

 Which is great, except on a 5-win team, needs are many.
-The Broncos will seek upgrades at up to eight positions – quarterback, tight end, tackle, receiver and running back on offense; pass-rushing defensive lineman, inside linebacker and cornerback on defense – and they only have seven picks in the seven-round draft.
-And just one pick in the first round and three in top three rounds.
+The Broncos will seek upgrades at up to eight positions – quarterback, tight end, tackle, receiver and running back on offense; pass-rushing defensive lineman, inside linebacker and cornerback on defense – and they only have one pick in the first round and three in the top three "starter" rounds.

 “We’re going to have to look at free agents since they come first,’’ general manager John Elway said last week at his state-of-the-Broncos press conference.